 Steroids are hormones that decrease inflammation; they act on the body’s immune cells.

 There are numerous topical steroids or cortisone’s available, and these medications are divided into four groups based on their potency and chemical structure.

-- Betamethasone 0.1% and 0.05% are very potent
+- betamethasone 0.1% and 0.05% are very potent

-- Betamethasone 0.025% moderate
+- betamethasone 0.025% moderate

-- Hydrocortisone 1% mild
+- hydrocortisone 1% mild

-This condition presents itself as tiny blisters, commonly found around the nose and mouth, but can extend up to the chin, and once you have this skin condition it can be very difficult to treat.
+Perioral Dermatitis: Some hydrocortisone creams create a rash around the mouth, referred to as perioral dermatitis.
+This condition presents itself as tiny blisters, commonly found around the nose and mouth, but can extend up to the chin, and once you have this skin condition, it can be complicated to treat.

 Steroid atrophy: This is where topically-applied cortisone medicines, even low-potency ones, will eventually thin out the skin.
 It is possible to reverse the damage done in the short term, but thinning can become permanent if used over a long period of time.

 I have seen first-hand what steroid atrophy can do to the skin, including “broken capillaries,” skin weakness, and fine lines.
 Long-term use on the body can lead to bruising, tearing of the skin, and stretch marks.

 Inflammatory skin conditions: Using hydrocortisone cream over prolonged periods of time can aggravate certain skin conditions; particularly dermatitis, pustular psoriasis, steroid acne, and steroid rosacea.
 The risk of these side effects depends on the strength and specific steroid, the length of application, the site treated, whether it is occluded, and the nature of the skin problem.